NormalNvim/NormalNvim/README.md

 * **Supports Windows?**
 Yes, 100%.
 This is not necessary, but we strongly recommend you to launch NormalNvim [using WLS](https://www.youtube.com/watch?v=fFbLUEQsRhM) so you can install [the required dependencies](https://github.com/NormalNvim/NormalNvim/wiki/dependencies) to unlock all features.

 * **How can I disable the tabline?** On the options file, search for `showtabline` and set it to 0.
 If instead you want to remove the functionality completely from nvim, then check the plugin heirline.
 Here is where we implement the tabline logic.
-Also check [./lua/base/utils/status.lua](https://github.com/NormalNvim/NormalNvim/blob/main/lua/base/utils/status.lua) if you want to delete heirline helpers functions.
+Also check [./lua/base/utils/status.lua](https://github.com/NormalNvim/NormalNvim/blob/main/lua/base/utils/status.lua) if you want to delete heirline helper functions.

 * **How can I disable the animations?** You can delete the plugin [mini.animate](https://github.com/echasnovski/mini.animate).
 In case you only want to disable some animations look into the plugin docs.